 Van den Wyngaert S, Salcher M.M., Pernthaler J., Zeder M. and Posch T. (2011).
 Quantitative dominance of seasonally persistent filamentous cyanobacteria (Planktothrix rubescens) in the microbial assemblages of a temperate lake.
 Limnol.
 Oceanogr.
 56:97-109.

 Zeder M., Van den Wyngaert S., Köster O., Felder K.M., Pernthaler J. (2010).
 Automated quantification and sizing of unbranched filamentous cyanobacteria by model based object oriented image analysis.
 Applied and Environmental Microbiology, 76(5):1615-1622.

-2017 – present DFG research grant (Principal investigator) at IGB, Germany.
+2017 – 2020 DFG research grant (Principal investigator) at IGB, Germany.
 Project Title: Molecular and ecophysiological diversity of phytoplankton-fungi associations.

 2014 – 2017 Postdoc-fellowship (IGB, Germany) “Diversity, ecology and evolution of aquatic chytrids”

 2012 – 2014 Postdoc-fellowship (University of Leuven, Belgium and University of the Republic, Uruguay) “The role of parasites in modifying trophic interactions and ecosystem properties on a local and metacommunity scale in freshwater ecosystems”

 2008 – 2012 PhD at Eawag (Swiss Federal Institute of Aquatic Science & Technology, ETH Zürich, Switzerland), department of Aquatic Ecology (supervisors: Dr. Piet Spaak and Dr. Bas Ibelings)